Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Corralejo Dunes Beaches

 These are also known as the Corralejo Grandes Playas (big beaches).
-They are located to the south of Corralejo and run for miles along the coast.
+They are located immediately south of Corralejo and run for miles along the coast.

-Although there may be naturists all along the beach, naturism mostly starts just south of the Oliva Beach Hotel and stretches right through the dunes down to the beaches that run next to the road.
+Although there may be naturists all along the beach, naturism mostly starts just south of the Oliva Beach Hotel and stretches through the dunes down to the beaches next to the road at the southern end.

 The Corralejo Dunes

-You will find many places to lie both among the dunes and also in stone circles near the sea that people have made.
+You will find many places to lie among the dunes and in stone circles near the sea people have made.
 These can be found on beaches throughout the island.

-You could also go for a long nude walk inland through the dunes if you wished.
-The sand dunes stretch for almost 2 miles inland, for most of which you are likely to be totally on your own.
-If you do go for a long walk then make sure you take water with you as it can be hard going and very dehydrating.
+You could also go for a long nude walk inland through the dunes.
+The sand dunes stretch for almost 2 miles inland, and for most of it, you are likely to be totally on your own.
+If you go for a long walk, take water with you, as it can be hard going and dehydrating.

 See the available naturist accommodation options in Corralejo towards the end of the article.